 - our carefully selected partners who provide ‘M&S’ branded products and services (for example energy suppliers), if we have your consent to do so;

-- credit reference agencies and payment card issuers (such as Visa, Mastercard and American Express) where necessary for card payments;
+- credit reference agencies, banks and payment card issuers (such as Visa, Mastercard and American Express)

-- a business which acquires all or part of the M&S business, as set out further below
+- a business with acquires all or part of the M&S business, as set out further below

 - governmental bodies, regulators, law enforcement agencies, courts/tribunals and insurers where we are required to do so: -

 - to comply with our legal obligations;